History of Madhya Pradesh: Middle Kingdoms and Late Medieval period (c. 230 BCE – 1526 CE)

 The attacks of the Hephthalites or White Huns brought about the collapse of the Gupta empire, and India broke up into smaller states.
 A king Yasodharman of Malwa defeated the Huns in 528, ending their expansion.
 King Harsha of Thanesar reunited northern India for a few decades before his death in 647.
 Malwa was ruled by the South Indian Rashtrakuta Dynasty from the late 8th century to the 10th century.
 The Medieval period saw the rise of the Rajput clans, including the Paramaras of Malwa and the Chandelas of Bundelkhand.

 Rajput clans

 Paramaras

-The Paramaras ruled between the 9th and 14th centuries CE.
+The Rajput Paramaras ruled between the 9th and 14th centuries CE.
 The Paramara king Bhoja (c.
 1010–1060) was a brilliant polymath and prolific writer.
 He is famous for his patronage of the arts, and for commissioning inscriptions found all over the region.
 The last known Paramara king, was defeated and killed by the forces of Alauddin Khalji of Delhi in 1305 CE.